Chesterfield Grammar School

 In 1916 the School appointed its first female teaching staff as several male teachers had entered the army.

 The Grammar School Cadet Corps (pictured above) was formed in 1915.
 This was a uniformed group which trained boys in military drill and tactics.
-It was affiliated to the Notts. & Derby Regiment.
+It was affiliated to the Notts. and Derby Regiment.

 The chemistry laboratory (pictured above).
 Until the 1920s the majority of boys left school before the age of sixteen (the legal school leaving age was fourteen).
 The School developed a 6th form and encouraged its pupils to stay on and perhaps aspire to further education.
 Scholarships of £15, developed in 1935 with money given by George Albert Eastwood, helped some boys to do this.